Ayan-Nalawade/CineMatch/README.md

 This will open the application at `http://localhost:5173`

+## Known Problems

+The program currently doesn't understand age ratings and may suggest unwanted content..The functionality will be added soon Currently the program suggests any movie.
+Will update it to suggest based on recently watched.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue if you find a bug or have a feature request.